 Skeptics and enemies were also transformed.
 Jesus’ younger brother, James, didn’t think Jesus was anybody special.
 But after his resurrected brother appeared to him, James not only believed Jesus was Lord but became the leader of the Jerusalem church and died as a martyr in 62 AD.

 Saul of Tarsus was the chief persecutor of early Christians.
-He dragged people to prison.
-When they did not recant their faith, he was a party to their execution.
+He dragged people to prison and participated in their execution.
 But he had a dramatic encounter with the risen Christ on his way to Damascus and he was transformed from Saul, the enemy of Christianity, to Paul, the main propagator of its message.
 He left his position of prestige in Jewish society to become a traveling missionary who experienced incredible suffering in order to share the love of Christ throughout the Roman empire.

 Modern day Christianity